Visa requirements for Albanian citizens

 Visa requirements for Albanian citizens are administrative entry restrictions by the authorities of other nations placed on citizens of Albania.

-As of 2025, Albanian citizens had visa-free or visa on arrival access to 122 countries and territories, ranking the Albanian passport 43rd in the world according to the Henley Passport Index.
+As of 2026, holders of Albanian biometric passports had visa-free or visa-on-arrival access to 123 countries and territories worldwide, placing the Albanian passport 43rd in the world for travel freedom according to the Henley & Partners Passport Index, an authoritative global ranking based on International Air Transport Association (IATA) and diplomatic data.